koushik2001/koushik2001/README.md

 <h1 align="center">Hi 👋, I'm Koushik</h1>
-<h4 align="center">I am a developer who is passionate about exploring, learning and building new things every day.
+<h4 align="center">I am a developer who is passionate about exploring, learning and building new things.
 I would love to share my knowledge and collaborate with people.</h4>

 - 🔭 I’m currently working on **Competitive Programming and Machine Learning Projects**